Plakun-Trava, strategies for living, and negotiated memory:

 Tarasoff’s SW consists of four chapters that make up roughly four fifths of the volume; an appendix; an extensive bibliography; an index combining personal names, place-names. titles, and other concepts; a list of maps and illustrations; and a list of photo credits.
 Chapter I presents a historical overview of the Doukhobors, starting from their origins in the middle of the 17th century as a social movement with anti-Church and anti-State as well as strongly pacifist principles to their present-day concentrated settlements in Canada (mainly in the provinces of British Columbia and Saskatchewan).
 This chapter is an updated version of Tarasoff’s chapter in The Encyclopedia of Canada’s Peoples (Magocsi.
 1999. pp. 422-435), an item that incidentally, does not figure anywhere in the bibliography of.
 SW There are subchapters on remaining Doukhobor settlements in Russia, on Doukhobors in the USA. and on the various facets of Doukhobor social life.

 Chapter 11. the longest chapter (about 300 pages), consists entirely of stories, most of them related by the author, but many are first-person narratives, i.e., autobiographies.
-They range from a teacher’s account of how the Russian language made its way into the curriculum of the school system in the interior of British Columbia and a description of how a Doukhobor entrepreneur in Cuba (“Fidel Castro’s special Canadian friend”) built a tourist business to a portrait of world champion high jumper Debbie Brill and of the “most talented and prolific” Doukhobor poet of the 19th century, Ivan Sysoev.
-The sum total of these stones is indeed testimony to Doukhobor “personalities that have made a difference” (41).
+They range from a teacher’s account of how the Russian language made its way into the curriculum of the school system in the interior of British Columbia and a description of how a Doukhobor entrepreneur in Cuba (“Fidel Castro’s special Canadian friend”) built a tourist business to a portrait of world champion high jumper Debbie Brill and of the “most talented and prolific” Doukhobor poet of the 19th century, Ivan Sysoev [archived].
+The sum total of these stones is indeed testimony to Doukhobor “personalities that have made a difference” (p.41).

 Chapter III begins on p.
 336, not on p.
 352, as the table of contents indicates.
 This chapter consists of photographs with brief legends and is thus appropriately entitled “a pictorial essay.”
 The photographs (about half of them in color) are a beautiful illustration of some of the highlights of Doukhobor history from the 1880s to the mid-1990s.